 Wildfire FAQ & Resources

-In the aftermath of the Woolsey Fire and other extreme fire events in southern California, there has been significant community discussion about fire safety and how the management of vegetation on our local open spaces can contribute to community safety.
+In the aftermath of the Woolsey Fire and other extreme fire events in southern California, there has been significant community interest about fire safety and how the management of vegetation on our local open spaces can contribute to community safety.
 As land managers, we take our stewardship responsibilities seriously and strive to carefully balance our land management priorities to promote a healthy and safe environment.
-COSCA’s land management is based primarily on scientific approaches along with our 42 years of land management experience.
+COSCA’s land management as related to fire is based primarily on scientific approaches along with meeting the requirements set forth in the Ventura County Fire Code.

 To help our community understand our land management decisions we have developed some answers to the most frequent questions we receive.